mddazure/azure-vwan-security-microhack/README.md

   - Four Spoke VNETs, each containing a Virtual Machine running a simple web site.
   - Three Onprem VNETs each containing a Virtual Machine running a simple web site and a VNET Gateway.
   - A Services VNET containing a Bastion Host.
-  - An NVA VNET containing a Cisco CSR1000v router.
+  - An NVA VNET containing a Cisco Catalyst 8000v router.
 - A resource group named **vwan-security-microhack-hub-rg** containing:
   - A Virtual WAN resource with two Hubs, each containing an Azure Firewall and a VPN Gateway.
   - A parent firewall policy and child policies for each region.